nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 At the time of writing, it's basketball season in the United States, and there is a lot of excitement around the men's and women's college basketball tournaments.
 The format is single elimination, so over the course of several rounds, teams are eliminated, till eventually we get a champion.
 This tournament is not only a showcase of upcoming basketball talent, but, more importantly, a fertile ground for data enthusiasts like us to analyze trends and predict outcomes.

-One of the great things about sports (perhaps the only thing!) is that there is lots of data available, and we at [Noble Dynamic](https://nobledynamic.com/) wanted to take a crack at it :nerd_face:.
+One of the great things about sports is that there is lots of data available, and we at [Noble Dynamic](https://nobledynamic.com/) wanted to take a crack at it :nerd_face:.

 In this series of posts titled *Fabric Madness*, we're going to be diving deep into some of the most interesting features of [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric), for an end-to-end demonstration of how to train and use a machine learning model.